DylanTao/DylanTao/README.md

 ![Aggregate GitHub activity metrics](./assets/github-metrics.svg)

-_Automatically updated each week from aggregate repository statistics.
-Repository names are not published._
+_Automatically updated each week.
+Lines are filtered to commits attributed to `DylanTao` across owned public and private repositories; repository names are not published._

 <!--
 ### Stats for nerds